sbt/website/src/sphinxSpanish/Getting-Started/Scopes.md

 -   a key-dependent configuration will be auto-detected if you omit the configuration or task.

-For more details, see /Detailed-Topics/Inspecting-Settings.
+For more details, see `/Detailed-Topics/Inspecting-Settings`.

 ### Examples of scoped key notation

--   fullClasspath specifies just a key, so the default scopes are used: current project, a key-dependent configuration, and global task scope.
+-   `fullClasspath` specifies just a key, so the default scopes are
+    used: current project, a key-dependent configuration, and global task scope.
--   test:fullClasspath specifies the configuration, so this is fullClasspath in the test configuration, with defaults for the other two scope axes.
+-   `test:fullClasspath` specifies the configuration, so this is fullClasspath in the test configuration, with defaults for the other two scope axes.
--   \*:fullClasspath specifies Global for the configuration, rather than the default configuration.
+-   `*:fullClasspath` specifies `Global` for the configuration, rather than the default configuration.
--   doc::fullClasspath specifies the fullClasspath key scoped to the doc task, with the defaults for the project and configuration axes.
+-   `doc::fullClasspath` specifies the `fullClasspath` key scoped to the doc task, with the defaults for the project and configuration axes.
--   {file:/home/hp/checkout/hello/}default-aea33a/test:fullClasspath
+-   `{file:/home/hp/checkout/hello/}default-aea33a/test:fullClasspath`
     specifies a project, {file:/home/hp/checkout/hello/}default-aea33a,
     where the project is identified with the build {file:/home/hp/checkout/hello/} and then a project id inside that build default-aea33a.
 Also specifies configuration test, but leaves the default task axis.
--   {file:/home/hp/checkout/hello/}/test:fullClasspath sets the project
+-   `{file:/home/hp/checkout/hello/}/test:fullClasspath` sets the
-    axis to "entire build" where the build is {file:/home/hp/checkout/hello/}
+    project axis to "entire build" where the build is {file:/home/hp/checkout/hello/}
--   {.}/test:fullClasspath sets the project axis to "entire build" where the build is {.}. {.} can be written ThisBuild in Scala code.
+-   `{.}/test:fullClasspath` sets the project axis to "entire build" where the build is {.}. {.} can be written ThisBuild in Scala code.
--   {file:/home/hp/checkout/hello/}/compile:doc::fullClasspath sets all
+-   `{file:/home/hp/checkout/hello/}/compile:doc::fullClasspath` sets
-    three scope axes.
+    all three scope axes.

 Inspecting scopes
 -----------------

-In sbt's interactive mode, you can use the inspect command to understand keys and their scopes.
-Try \`inspect test:fullClasspath\`:
+In sbt's interactive mode, you can use the `inspect` command to understand keys and their scopes.
+Try `inspect test:fullClasspath`:

 ``` {.sourceCode .text}
 $ sbt